hopin-team/module-federation-workshop/README.md

 - Stop Webpack
 - Run `git checkout nextjs-exercise-1 && yarn && yarn start`

-2- Can you find where we are downloading React in the networking tab on http://localhost:3001/reception?
+2- In http://localhost:3001/reception wow many copies of React do we download?
+Can you find where we are downloading React in the networking tab on?

 TODO REMOVE ALL THE LOADNEXTSLICE EXCEPT RECEPTION